sai-pracheetha/ipu-playbook/ipsec_accel/README.md

     ```

 2. create_script: This will create the configuration scripts in the script directory (the path can be changed in **host_path** in **config.yaml**) at **ipsec_accel/ipsec_accel_scripts/**
+   If host 1, copy config_host1.yaml to config.yaml.
+If host 2,  config_host2.yaml to config.yaml.
+Change the configs according to your setup.

     ```bash
     > python ipsec_accel.py create_script